EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/17_logstash.md

 # Logstash

-* Solution historique de la suite Elastic pour faire de l'ingestion de données
+* Historical solution in the Elastic suite for data ingestion
-* Logstash est un ETL
+* Logstash is an ETL
-    * E pour Extract
+    * E for Extract
-    * T pour Transform
+    * T for Transform
-    * L pour Load
+    * L for Load
-* La suite Beat n'est pas une solution concurrente à Logstash.
+* The Beats suite is not a competing solution to Logstash.

 ---

 # ETL

 * ETL
-    * E pour Extract = Inputs
+    * E for Extract = Inputs
-    * T pour Transform = Filters
+    * T for Transform = Filters
-    * L pour Load = Outputs
+    * L for Load = Outputs
-* Pour un même message reçu, nous pouvons avoir plusieurs éléments pour chaque étape.
+* For the same received message, we can have multiple elements for each step.

 ---